FullStackFounder/fullstack-talent-next/README.md

-# 🚀 FullstackTalent Homepage Clone
+# 🚀 FullstackTalent Web App

 A pixel-perfect clone of the FullstackTalent homepage built with Next.js 15, React 19 RC, Tailwind CSS, and Framer Motion.